HOME • SEARCH • EMAIL • ABOUT

 Botany

-Melaleuca is a tree growing to 10 meters or more, with a dense narrow crown, a stout, often twisted trunk. with a spongy.
-The bark is spongy and corky and peels off in thin layers.
+Melaleuca is a tree growing to 10 meters or more, with a dense narrow crown, a stout, often twisted trunk.
+Bark is spongy and corky, and peels off in thin layers.
 Branches are pendulous.
-Leaves are thin, leathery, alternate, lanceolate, up to 7 cm long, 1.5 cm wide, 5-nerved, short-petioled, and pointed at both ends.
-Flowers are white, in dense spikes, up to 7 cm long, emits an unpleasant, musty odor.
+Leaves are thin, leathery, alternate, lanceolate, up to 7 centimeters long, 1.5 centimeters wide, 5-nerved, short-petioled, and pointed at both ends.
+Flowers are finely hairy, white, in dense spikes, up to 6 centimeters long, emits an unpleasant, musty odor.
 Fruit is small and greyish-brown with a narrow groove around the top surrounding a small, crater-like cup marked with 5 radial grooves.

 Distribution